 Budget adjustments are completed to incorporate funding and program revisions in order to include planning projects funded under federal grants; to periodically update revenue and expense assumptions; and to incorporate significant changes as a result of timely reviews.
+Revisions are presented to both the Finance Committee and the Board of Directors for approval.

-With these adjustments, actual expenditures were 56.8% of the revised budget amounts.
-The most significant variance is for "Professional Service Expenditures" (\$2,590,043).
-This is due to projects starting behind schedule including the State Highway 44 Corridor Preservation Study and the US 20/26 Corridor Preservation Study.
-As a result, "Operating Grants" revenue (\$2,381,936) and "Contract Revenue" (\$58,631) are also under budget because grants are billed only after the expenditure has occurred.
+With these adjustments, actual expenditures were 59.1% of the revised budget amounts.
+The most significant variance is for "Professional Service Expenditures" (\$2,381,436) and is primarily due to delays with the State Highway 44 Corridor Preservation Study and the US 20/26 Corridor Preservation Study.
+As a result, "Operating Grants" revenue (\$2,301,508) and "Contract Revenue" (\$135,067) are also under budget because grants are billed only after the expenditure has occurred.

-The favorable budget variance in "Salary and Fringe Benefits" (\$50,523) is due primarily to savings in fringe benefits.
+The favorable budget variance in "Salary and Fringe Benefits" (\$62,696) is due to staff vacancies, fringe benefit savings, and unspent contingency dollars.

-The favorable budget variance in "Other Direct Expenditures" is due to an over expenditure in legal and lobbying, and under expenditures in travel and education, printing, public involvement, meeting support and building fund.
+The favorable budget variance in "Other Direct Expenditures" is due to under expenditures in the categories of travel and education, printing, other, public involvement, legal, and the increase in building fund.

-The favorable budget variance in "Indirect Expenditures" is due primarily to budget savings for equipment lease, machine repair and maintenance, postage, legal and professional services, and general supplies.
+The favorable budget variance in "Indirect Expenditures" is due primarily to budget savings for equipment lease, machine repair and maintenance, travel and education, and legal and professional services.